home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 Most of these adapters can hold five (5) connections at the same time.

-These adapters generally offer the fastest connect times and do not require additonal drivers or patch files.
+These adapters generally offer the fastest connect times and do not require additional drivers or patch files.

 #### Broadcom (BCM) based adapters